-145 CEOs Call On Senate To Pass 'Commonsense, Bipartisan' Gun Laws
+145 CEOs Call On Senate To Pass 'Common-sense, Bipartisan' Gun Laws

 To save lives, the letter states, "The Senate must follow the House's lead by passing bipartisan legislation that would update the background checks law."

-The CEOs come from a variety of companies, from Amalgamated Bank to the Royal Caribbean Cruise line.
+The CEOs come from a variety of companies, including Amalgamated Bank and the Royal Caribbean Cruise line.
 The heads of AirBnB, Yelp and Dick's Sporting Goods also signed the letter.

-Along with stronger background checks, the business leaders are calling for a strong Red Flag law, which could prevent shootings in cases where family members or law enforcement report concerns about someone who may be at risk of harming themselves or others.
+Along with stronger background checks, the business leaders are calling for a strong red flag law, which could prevent shootings in cases where family members or law enforcement report concerns about someone who may be at risk of harming themselves or others.

 The letter doesn't mention the financial losses from violence.
-Citing recent tragedies in Dayton, Ohio; El Paso, Texas; Gilroy, Calif., and elsewhere, the CEOs say millions of Americans have had their lives changed by gun violence, and that it's time for lawmakers to respond.
+Citing recent tragedies in Dayton, Ohio; El Paso, Texas; Gilroy, Calif.; and elsewhere, the CEOs say that millions of Americans have had their lives changed by gun violence, and that it's time for lawmakers to respond.

 "Every day, 100 Americans are shot and killed and hundreds more are wounded," the business leaders say.